Project Eldest Son: Methods

 Captured ammunition was partially disassembled and reassembled with substituted components.
-Rifle and machine gun cartridges had the smokeless powder replaced with a high explosive of similar appearance which would generate approximately five times the design pressure of firearms.
+Rifle and machine gun cartridges had the smokeless powder replaced with a high explosive of similar appearance which would generate approximately five times the design pressure of a given firearm.
 The bolt and pieces of an exploding AK-47 receiver would typically be projected backward into the head of the individual firing the rifle.
-Substitute fuzes were placed in the mortar shells to detonate the shell when the mortar fired.
-Explosions of the team-fired machine guns and mortars often killed or injured anyone near the exploding weapon.
+While the AKM and Type 56 AKs and the RPD light machine gun could accommodate a chamber pressure of 45,000 psi, the sabotaged ammunition generated 250,000 psi.
+Substitute fuzes were placed in the sabotaged mortar shells to detonate the shell inside the barrel instead of on impact with the intended target.
+Explosions of crew-served machine guns and mortars often killed or injured anyone near the exploding weapon.
+On July 3, 1968, after an enemy mortar attack on Ban Me Thuot airstrip, nine Communist soldiers were found dead in one firing position, their mortar tube so badly shattered that it had vanished but for two small fragments.

 A single sabotaged cartridge or shell would then be placed in a magazine or case of good ammunition to avoid revealing the cause of the explosion.
-These sabotaged ammunition containers were carried by SOG Green-Beret patrols and left behind when guerrilla ammunition stashes were discovered.
+These sabotaged ammunition containers were carried by SOG-Green Beret patrols and left behind when guerrilla ammunition stashes were discovered.
 A few stashes were created where circumstances might be interpreted as indicating the troops transporting or storing that ammunition had been killed.

 Goals

 The goal of the project was to cause the enemy to question the safety of their ordnance.
-Physical damage and injuries observable by communist forces were augmented by forged documents to generate mistrust between Vietnamese troops and Chinese suppliers.
+Physical damage and injuries observable by Communist forces were augmented by forged documents to generate mistrust between Vietnamese troops and Chinese suppliers.
 One pretending to be a Viet Cong document acknowledged rumors of exploding ammunition, but portrayed them as an exaggeration of a negligibly small problem.
 Another acknowledged a few thousand problems resulting from poor Chinese quality control, but estimated future risks would be less.
-Official documents distributed to US forces with assumption they would reach communist hands advised troops not to use captured AK-47s because faulty metallurgy caused them to explode when fired.
+Official documents distributed to U.S. forces with the assumption they would reach Communist hands advised troops not to use captured AK-47s because faulty metallurgy caused them to explode when fired.

 Termination

 Some details of Project Eldest Son were revealed in United States news publications in 1969 when less than half of the sabotaged rounds had been placed.
 The project was renamed Italian Green and then Pole Bean and an accelerated placement program was initiated to utilize as much as possible before authority for the program expired.
-These conditions allowed communist forces to ascertain the true cause of their weapon failures, but raised doubt about the safety of their ammunition supplies in combat areas.
+These conditions allowed Communist forces to ascertain the true cause of their weapon failures, but raised doubt about the safety of their ammunition supplies in combat areas.